 Bensley also went as far as to place art from 1886 on the walls, the time frame when the lady would have lived in the house.

-The deconstructed French modern menu was created by Chef de Cuisine Amine Lakhdari, who worked in lots of buzzwords, including “seasonal,” “farm-to-table,” and “local products.”
+The deconstructed French modern menu was created by Chef de Cuisine Amine Lakhdari, who worked in buzzwordy themes including “seasonal,” “farm-to-table,” and “local products.”

-Among the signature dishes are Phu Quoc Sea Urchin appetizer (VND620k/US$27), Charolaise Beef Pithivier (VND1,650k/US$71), and Opera Pearl Marou Chocolate, a dessert using Vietnam’s famed 74 percent dark chocolate alongside local coffee (VND220/US$9.5).
+Among the signature dishes are Phu Quoc Sea Urchin appetizer (VND620k/US$27), Charolaise Beef Pithivier (VND1,650k/US$71), and Opera Pearl Marou Chocolate, a dessert using Vietnam’s famed 74 percent dark chocolate alongside local coffee (VND220k/US$9.5).

-Their Pink Pearl Set Menu goes for VND1.55 million (US$645) and is described as “delicate and floral.”
-The Hedonist set menu will set you back VND2.1 million (US$900).
+Their Pink Pearl Set Menu goes for VND1.55 million (US$64) and is described as “delicate and floral.”
+The Hedonist set menu will set you back VND2.1 million (US$90).

-As guests digest, they can listen to live piano and and violin stylings with a highlight performance happening each night of French opera performed from the restaurant’s balcony.
+As guests digest, they can listen to live piano and and violin stylings with a highlight performance of French opera performed from the restaurant’s balcony each evening.

-And if the rich food or high prices give you heartburn, feel no shame at producing a bottle of Pepto Bismol from your purse — it matches the decor perfectly.
+And if overindulging in rich food a la Marie Antoinette gives you heartburn, feel no shame in producing a bottle of Pepto Bismol from your purse — it matches the paint perfectly.

 An Thoi Town